fergald/explainer-bfcache-ccns/api.md

   or storage keys (delete/set),
   the document should be invalidated.

-When `addCookieNamess` is not called or called with `null` or `undefined` parameter.
+When `addCookieNames` is not called or called with `null` or `undefined` parameter.

 * no cookie-based invalidation should occur.
 * the browser can consider the API to _have not_ been used for cookies.

-When none of the functions `addLocalStorageKeys, and `addIndexedDBSelectors` are called, or are called with `null` or `undefined` parameter.
+When neither of the functions `addLocalStorageKeys` and `addIndexedDBSelectors` is called, or they are called with `null` or `undefined` parameter.

 * no storage-based invalidation should occur.
 * the browser can consider the API to _have not_ been used for tokens.